Education Series

 - Returnables (beverage containers) go to the Merritt Return-It Depot.

-- Most recyclable material that isn’t a returnable goes to the Lower Nicola Eco-Depot, except for cardboard, which goes to Emterra in Kamloops.
+- Recyclable material that isn’t a returnable goes to the Lower Nicola Eco-Depot, or Emterra in Kamloops.

 The Bass Coast Eco Hub